Nigella Lawson: Early work

 Lawson originally worked in publishing, first taking a job under publisher Naim Attallah.
 At 23, she began her career in journalism after Charles Moore had invited her to write for The Spectator – her father had previously been editor at the same publication, and her older brother soon would take up the same role.
 Her initial work at the magazine consisted of writing book reviews, after which she became a restaurant critic there in 1985.
 She became the deputy literary editor of The Sunday Times in 1986, aged 26.

-She attracted publicity in 1989 when she admitted voting for Labour in an election, not her father's Conservative Party, and then criticised Margaret Thatcher in print.
+She attracted publicity in 1989 when she admitted voting for the Labour Party in the 1987 United Kingdom general election while her father was Chancellor of the Exchequer in the Conservative Party government of Margaret Thatcher, and then criticised Thatcher in print.
 Regarding her political relationship with her father, Lawson has stated, "My father would never expect me to agree with him about anything in particular and, to be honest, we never talk about politics much."

 After The Sunday Times, she embarked upon a freelance writing career, realising that "I was on the wrong ladder.
 I didn't want to be an executive, being paid to worry rather than think".
 In the United Kingdom, she wrote for The Daily Telegraph, the Evening Standard, The Observer and The Times Literary Supplement, and penned a food column for Vogue and a make-up column for The Times Magazine, as well as working with Gourmet and Bon Appétit in the United States.
 In 1995 Lawson left a two-week stint at Talk Radio UK early after making a statement that her shopping was done for her, apparently due to its incompatibility with the radio station's desired "common touch".

 In the mid-1990s she occasionally hosted TV press-reviews slot What the Papers Say, and was co-host, with David Aaronovitch, of Channel 4 literary-discussion series Booked.
 In 1998 she repeatedly guested on Channel 4 cookery series Nigel Slater's Real-Food Show.